Surrey offers an exceptional environment for postgraduates to carry out linguistic research alongside academics who are world-leaders in their fields.

 The languages and linguistic settings researched cover the entire globe, with specialists documenting and describing the structure and use of familiar and less familiar languages spoken in the Pacific, Asia, the Caucasus, Europe, Africa and the Americas.

-Two main streams of postgraduate research in Linguistics are conducted with the School of English and Languages.
+Two main streams of postgraduate research in Linguistics are conducted with the School of Literature and Languages.
 These are characterised by their focus on the grammatical structure of languages (Theoretical, Descriptive and Typological Linguistics) or the ways in which language-related research can have practical applications (Applied Linguistics).

 Postgraduates studying Theoretical, Descriptive and Typological Linguistics benefit from membership of a community of researchers in the Surrey Morphology Group working on a variety of topics related to linguistic diversity and its consequences for the analysis of grammatical systems.

 Regular presentations are made by Group members, including PhD students, for the purposes of feedback on work in progress or conference preparation.

 We regularly organise workshops and conferences linked to research projects undertaken in the Group, providing opportunities for you to network with a wide range of scholars and be exposed to a variety of empirically motivated approaches to linguistics.

 The research environment in Applied Linguistics provides postgraduate students with the skills and opportunities to explore how linguistic research can be applied in commercial and non-commercial settings, through examination of communication in contemporary communicative contexts resulting from globalisation and new technologies.

 Research in this domain has concentrated on the enactment and challenges of intercultural communication in contemporary for profit commercial settings resulting from globalisation, with a view to illuminating best business practices.